-- Don't put alarms in or near kitchens or bathrooms where smoke or steam can set them off by accident. - If it is difficult for you to fit smoke alarms yourself contact your local fire and rescue service for help.
-They'll be happy to install them for you.
+- Don't put alarms in or near kitchens or bathrooms where smoke or steam can set them off by accident. - The ideal position is on the ceiling, in the middle of a room, and on the hallway and landing, so you can hear the alarm throughout your home. - If it is difficult for you to fit your alarm yourself contact your local fire and rescue service for help.
+They'll be happy to install it for you.

-Looking after your smoke alarms
+Looking after your smoke alarm

-- Make testing your smoke alarms part of your regular household routine. - Test them by pressing the button until the alarm sounds.
-If it doesn't sound, you need to replace the battery. - If a smoke alarm starts to beep on a regular basis, you need to replace the battery immediately. - If it is a ten year alarm, you will need to replace the whole alarm every ten years.
+- Make testing your smoke alarm part of your regular household routine. - Test it by pressing the button until the alarm sounds.
+If it doesn't sound, you need to replace the battery. - If your smoke alarm starts to beep on a regular basis, you need to replace the battery immediately. - If it is a ten year alarm, you will need to replace the whole alarm every ten years.